Akari Asai

 -

-Making Real-world Impacts through Retrieval-Augmented LMs – I push the boundaries of retrieval-augmented LMs by tackling real-world challenges, especially for the areas where information is more scarcely distributed, such as (1) building reliable LMs for expert domain tasks such as Code generation (CodeRAG-Bench, 2024) or Science, and (2) improving information access across world languages (e.g., CORA, NeurIPS 2021; XOR QA, NAACL 2021; AfriQA, Findings of EMNLP,2022).
+Making Real-world Impacts through Retrieval-Augmented LMs – I advance the frontiers of Retrieval-Augmented LMs by addressing critical real-world challenges, particularly in contexts where information is scarce or fragmented.
+My work focuses on: (1) Developing reliable LMs for expert domain tasks, such as scientific research (Open Scholar, 2024) or code generation (CodeRAG-Bench, 2024), and (2) improving information access across world languages (e.g., CORA, NeurIPS 2021; XOR QA, NAACL 2021; AfriQA, Findings of EMNLP, 2022).

 My work has received multiple paper awards at conferences like ACL and NeurIPS workshop, and has been featured in major media outlets such as Forbes and MIT Technology Review.
-I’m honored to be named among the EECS Rising Stars (20222), the IBM Global Ph.D.
-Fellow (2022-2023) and one of MIT Technology Review Innovators Under 35 from Japan (2024).
-My work is now integrated into major libraries like huggingface transformers, LlamaIndex and LangChain, and used in multiple real-world systems, such as COVID-19 Research Search
+I’m honored to be named among the EECS Rising Stars (2022), the IBM Global Ph.D.
+Fellows (2022-2023) and MIT Technology Review Innovators Under 35 from Japan (2024).
+My work is now integrated into major libraries like Hugging Face, LlamaIndex and LangChain, and used in multiple real-world systems, such as COVID-19 Research Search.
+Most recently, we released Ai2 OpenScholar Public Demo, assisting scientists to synthesize scientific literature more effectively and efficiently.

 I am also passionate about teaching, mentoring and helping students to learn research, especially students from underrepresented groups.
 I have been the Head TA for CSE473: Intro to AI (undergrad) and CSE599J: Data-centric ML (graduate) at UW.
-To reduce the barrier to start research or Ph.D. in this area, I’m hosting weekly office hours open to everyone (please sign up from Calendly!), and am a mentor for UW CSE Ph.D.
+To reduce barriers to starting research or pursuing a Ph.D. in this area, I am hosting weekly office hours open to everyone (please sign up from Calendly!), and was a mentor for UW CSE Ph.D.
 Pre-Application Mentorship Service (PAMS).

 news